-Underscoring the importance of ApAb for an understanding of heavenly ascent, the eminent Jewish scholar Gershom Scholem stated that it "more closely resembles a Merkabah text (i.e., having to do with prophetic visions of the heavenly chariot-throne, as in Ezekiel 1) than any other in Jewish apocalyptic literature."
-Jewish Gnosticism, Merkabah Mysticism, and Talmudic Tradition (New York: Jewish Theological Seminary, 1965), 23.
-More recently, Kulik concluded that, in its original Jewish form, ApAb constituted "the earliest mystical writing of Judaeo-Christian civilization and [a] representative of a missing link between early apocalyptic and medieval Hekhalot traditions [that is, heavenly palaces encountered in a tour of the heavens]."
-Kulik, Retroverting Slavonic Pseudepigrapha, 1.
-Cf. Paulsen-Reed, "Origins of the Apocalypse of Abraham," 263, where she concludes that ApAb "appears to be one of the earliest examples we have of Jewish mysticism."
-See also de Villiers, "Apocalypses and Mystical Texts," 54.
-Consistent with the strong relationship between heavenly ascent and ritual ascent, Andrei Orlov and others have written extensively on priestly and other temple symbolism in ApAb.
-See Andrei A. Orlov, Heavenly Priesthood in the Apocalypse of Abraham (Cambridge: Cambridge University Press, 2013).
+Underscoring the importance of ApAb for an understanding of heavenly ascent, the eminent Jewish scholar Gershom Scholem stated that it "more closely resembles a Merkabah text (i.e., having to do with prophetic visions of the heavenly chariot-throne, as in Ezekiel 1) than any other in Jewish apocalyptic literature" (Gershom Scholem, Jewish Gnosticism, Merkabah Mysticism, and Talmudic Tradition [New York: Jewish Theological Seminary, 1965], 23).
+More recently, Kulik concluded that, in its original Jewish form, ApAb constituted "the earliest mystical writing of Judaeo-Christian civilization and [a] representative of a missing link between early apocalyptic and medieval Hekhalot traditions [i.e., heavenly palaces encountered in a tour of the heavens]" (Kulik, Retroverting Slavonic Pseudepigrapha, 1.
+Cf. Paulsen-Reed, Origins of the Apocalypse of Abraham, 263, who concludes that it "appears to be one of the earliest examples we have of Jewish mysticism."
+See also de Villiers, "Apocalypses and mystical texts," 54.).
+Consistent with the strong relationship between heavenly ascent and ritual ascent, Andrei Orlov and others have written extensively on priestly and other temple symbolism in ApAb (Andrei A. Orlov, Heavenly Priesthood in the Apocalypse of Abraham [Cambridge, UK: Cambridge University Press, 2013]).

-Importantly, Paulsen-Reed points out that the chapters at the heart of ApAb that describe Abraham's heavenly ascent are surprisingly outsize in volume when compared with later chapters that describe the new knowledge that Abraham purportedly received from God afterward (Paulsen-Reed, "Origins of the Apocalypse of Abraham," 167):
+Importantly, Paulsen-Reed points out that the chapters at the heart of ApAb that describe Abraham's heavenly ascent are surprisingly outsize in volume when compared with later chapters that describe the new knowledge that he purportedly received from God afterward (Paulsen-Reed, Origins of the Apocalypse of Abraham, 167):